vimode/frontend-mentor-challenges/clock-app/README.md

 ## Experience, Challenges and Learning

-_This will be updated periodically while the pending tasks are being worked on._

 This was a fun challenge, it felt more like doing an App page than anything else.
-The CSS is a little mess as I tried a different way to do typography but the end result lead to a lot of excess CSS.
+The CSS is a little messy as I tried a different way to do typography but the end result lead to a lot of excess CSS.
 The API calls were fun to do.
 Connecting APIs to each other was a fun task especially when one was dependent on another.

 ##### Pending tasks